 The drawback, however, is that the Guesser platform only currently offers six markets, including today’s Women’s World Cup Final – a small percentage of the 800 or so markets that Augur has accommodated over the course its first year.

 The Guesser project team cites “liquidity and interest” as the prime reason for the current number of markets, but has stated that it will be accommodating markets for cryptocurrencies, finance and politics for future expansion.
-And it is this expansion, along with Augur’s upcoming accommodation of stable-coin cryptocurrencies, that will ultimately be pivotal in the wider adoption of blockchain gambling more generally.
+It seems more likely, however, that Augur’s upcoming accommodation of stable-coin cryptocurrencies will be much more pivotal for the adoption of blockchain gambling more generally.